-Amidst all the keen speculation over what Apple might produce with the iPhone XI, it can be easy to forget the annual refresh of iOS – but in its own way the mobile software that Apple makes is just as important as the hardware updates that the company puts out.
+Amidst all the keen speculation over what Apple might produce with the iPhone XI, it can be easy to forget the annual iOS refresh – but in its own way the mobile software that Apple makes is just as important as the regular hardware updates the company puts out.

-Here we'll give you a complete rundown of everything rumoured (and confirmed) to be coming with iOS 12: the new features you'll be able to use, when the update is likely to arrive, and more.
+Here we'll give you a complete rundown of everything we know that's coming with iOS 12: the new features you'll be able to use, when the update is likely to arrive, and more.
 Read on to get right up to speed with everything we know so far.

 - All the iPhones Apple still sells, ranked

 - 12 features that we're excited to start exploring in iOS 12

 Apple has already previewed iOS 12 at its WWDC event in June, and a beta preview edition is already available for developers to get their hands on.